servo-ai/servo-platform/server/README.md

-**Servo Bot Automation Framework** is the best framework for bots and automation.
+**Servo Bot Automation Framework** is the best framework around for building bots and automation flows.
 It allows developers to use visual architecture, open code and reusable AI.

 Among other things, it features:
 * A behavior tree editor